Rackerhyme (18th of February 2019)

 ** Piscivore = one who knows his plaice.

-It slipped my mind that Finn must have somehow overcome his mortality issue for it is known that he lived on to become Finn Mac Cool, one of Ireland's most heroic heroes and did loads of apocryphal deeds, as was par for the course in those days.
+It slipped my mind that Finn must have somehow overcome the mortality issue for he lived on to become Finn Mac Cool, one of Ireland's most heroic heroes and did many apocryphal deeds, as was par for the course in those days.

-I have amended the error in subsequent verse.
+I have amended the blunder in subsequent verse.

 Songs for UnGays

 but, if we were,

 instead of Him,

 No more we'd swim